luciusmagn/magnusi.tech/posts/contrib.md

 The following rules apply to all contributions, failure to abide will result in article not being included:

-0. Don't be a cunt
+0. Don't be a dick